 It has been an ‘interesting‘ time selling Van Diesel.
 When we initially tried to sell in 2017 we had a huge number of time wasters so we decided that this time we should go with a company that specialised in selling motorhomes, Motorhome Depot.
 The local agent was called Mark Anderson and he was amazing!
 What a patient man he turned out to be!
 How he managed to keep his cool with some of the people who showed an interest in our van is beyond me.
 He certainly went above and beyond the call of duty.

 We had one potential buyer who was very keen on our beautiful van.
 He and his sweet girlfriend sat at our kitchen table for 4 hours whilst Mark tried to chivvy the finance people along and I supplied a steady supply of coffee and biscuits.
 Their intention was to buy our van and travel to Europe straight from our house, in fact they’d already insured our van in anticipation, with our permission.
-There was a slight blip in their plans, they still had another van which they were unhappy with, they had intended returning it to a local dealer that day.
+There was a slight blip in their plans however, they still had another van which they were unhappy with, which they had intended to return to a local dealer that day.

 As usual Sod’s Law put its boot in too and a glitch appeared with the finance deal!
 Mark worked extremely hard for hours to sort it all out but it was a race against the clock and the finance company closed for the day before it could be completed.
 Our buyer was extremely annoyed and with their plans awry an exhausted Mark drove them back to their van.